juliandiaz1/488T_Real_Estate_Project/README.md

 DB_HOST : This is the MySQL server host name
 DB_USER : This is the MySQL user name for the DB DB_PASS : This is the MySQL assword for the DB
-DB : This is the DB name for the MySQL server
+DB : This is the DB name for the MySQL server, This should be named `RealEstate`

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////